djuanit0x/data-structure-cheat-sheet/README.md

 ## Trie or MWT Tries

 ### What it is
-Trie is a tree structure in which elements are represented by **paths** If the tries have more than 2 children, you can call the tries as **Multiway Tries (MWT)**
+Trie is a tree structure in which elements are represented by **paths** and aren't represented by the value of a single node.
+If the tries have more than 2 children, you can call the tries as **Multiway Tries (MWT)**

 ### Algorithm